sahil13kumar/Stream-Processing-of-Twitter-Data-using-Apache-Spark/README.md

 ### Spark Streaming Checkpoint
 A process of writing received records at checkpoint intervals to HDFS is checkpointing.

+## Dealing with reciever fails

-## Deaking with driver script failure
+## Dealing with driver script failure
-Instead of working with StreaminContext you created directly, use the one returned by StreamingContext.getOrCreate(checkpointDir, <function that create a new StreamingContext>)
+Instead of working with StreamingContext you created directly, use the one returned by StreamingContext.getOrCreate(checkpointDir, <function that create a new StreamingContext>)
  - takes a checkpoint directory as well fuction that will crate a new streaming context
  - First check checkpoint directory and see if something was left over there from previous driver run that